 (c) Three hundred sixty five (365) days in all other cases during the continuance of disability resulting from sickness or injury;

 (3) Has a maximum period of time for which it is payable during disability of at least six (6) months except in the case of a policy covering disability arising out of pregnancy, childbirth or miscarriage in which case the period for the disability may be one month.
-No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period.
-Section 7F does not apply to those policies providing business buy-out coverage;
+No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period;

 (4) Where a policy provides total disability benefits and partial disability benefits, only one elimination period may be required.

-I. Accident Only Coverage
+D. Accident Only Coverage

 “Accident only coverage” is a policy that provides coverage, singly or in combination, for death, dismemberment, disability or hospital and medical care caused by accident.
 Accidental death and double dismemberment amounts under the policy shall be at least [$1,000] and a single dismemberment amount shall be at least [$500].

-J. Specified Disease Coverage
+E. Specified Disease Coverage

 (1) “Specified disease coverage” pays benefits for the diagnosis and treatment of a specifically named disease or diseases.
 A specified disease policy must meet the following rules and one of the following sets of minimum standards for benefits: